-Withers & Rogers is one of Europe’s largest dedicated intellectual property law firms, with offices in London, Bristol, the Midlands, Sheffield and Munich.
+Withers & Rogers is one of Europe’s largest dedicated intellectual property law firms, with offices in London, Bristol, Warwick, Sheffield, Munich and Paris.
 Established more than 130 years ago, we remain as passionate as ever about making intellectual property work to our clients’ best advantage.
 Today, our clients include many renowned, innovative organisations from across Europe, North America and Asia.

 We operate in four principal practice groups: Electronics, Computing & Physics; Advanced Engineering; Life Sciences & Chemistry, and Trade Marks.
 We also have a number of specialist practice groups including Higher Education, Clean Technology, Medical Devices and Aerospace & Defence.

 When you start your training at Withers & Rogers, from the get-go you’ll be given the support and guidance you need to succeed and pass your exams to qualify as a chartered UK and European patent attorney or a chartered trade mark attorney.

 Throughout your training, you’ll attend courses, lectures and tutorials to give you the very best chance of success.
 Our own extensive in-house tutorial programme provides regular and structured feedback to trainees as they work towards qualifying.

 The main focus of your training, however, will be exposure to a wide variety of work on actual live cases.
 This is where you will quickly develop your ‘real world’ skills and understanding of the role, as well as the culture and working practices that have led to our firm’s reputation and success.
-This includes involvement in client meetings, the marketing process, and we encourage membership of networking organisations from early on in the training process.
+This includes involvement in client meetings, the marketing process, and we encourage membership of networking organisations.

 Who can apply?